Calcium hydroxide: Native American uses

 In Nahuatl, the language of the Aztecs, the word for calcium hydroxide is nextli.
 In a process called nixtamalization, maize is cooked with nextli to become nixtamal, also known as hominy.
 Nixtamalization significantly increases the bioavailability of niacin (vitamin B_{3}), preventing pellagra.
 Nixtamal is also considered tastier and easier to digest.
 It is often ground into a flour, known as masa, which is used to make tortillas and tamales, which cannot be done with non-nixtamalized maize.

 In chewing coca leaves, calcium hydroxide is usually chewed alongside to keep the alkaloid stimulants chemically available for absorption by the body.
 Similarly, Native Americans traditionally chewed tobacco leaves with calcium hydroxide derived from burnt mollusc shells to enhance the effects.
 It has also been used by some indigenous South American tribes as an ingredient in yopo, a psychedelic snuff prepared from the beans of some Anadenanthera species.

 Asian uses

-Calcium hydroxide, locally known as chuna, choona or soon, is typically added to a bundle of areca nut and betel leaf called "paan" to keep the alkaloid stimulants chemically available to enter the bloodstream via sublingual absorption.
+In South and Southeast Asia, calcium hydroxidelocally known by names including chuna, choona, apog or soonis typically added to a bundle of areca nut and betel leaf called "paan" or buyo to keep the alkaloid stimulants chemically available to enter the bloodstream via sublingual absorption.

 Choona is a key ingredient in Petha, contributing to its characteristic crunchy and firm texture.

 It is used in making naswar (also known as nass or niswar), a type of dipping tobacco made from fresh tobacco leaves, Choona, and wood ash.
 It is consumed most in the Pathan diaspora in Afghanistan, Pakistan, India and Bangladesh.
 Villagers also use calcium hydroxide to paint their mud houses in Afghanistan, Pakistan and India.

 Traditionally lime water was used in Taiwan and China to preserve persimmon and to remove astringency.